 Spalding University’s Master of Science in Athletic Training (MSAT) program educates athletic trainers who are equipped and qualified to practice in a myriad of settings.
 Our students engage in classroom and clinical learning that is patient centered and team oriented.
 As professionals, our graduates are critical thinkers and take a holistic approach to rehabilitation that is just as focused on injury prevention as it is healing.

 For individuals seeking a career in athletic training, the MSAT program at Spalding University offers two entry points:

-Upon completion of MSAT prerequisites and University Studies’ requirements, the admitted undergraduate student can complete the professional phase of the program on a full-time basis, completing both the BSNS and MSAT degrees in two years.
-Upon successful completion of undergraduate coursework including 34 major course of study credit hours (120 credit hours total), the student will be awarded a BSNS.
-After successful completion of the remaining major athletic training courses (33 credit hours), the student will earn a MSAT degree (total of 153 credit hours).
+Upon completion of MSAT prerequisites and University Studies’ requirements, the admitted undergraduate student can complete the professional phase of the program on a full-time basis, completing both the BSHS or BSNS and MSAT degrees in two years.
+Upon successful completion of undergraduate coursework including 35 major credit hours (121 credit hours total), the student will be awarded a BSHS or BSNS.
+After successful completion of the remaining major athletic training courses (32 credit hours), the student will earn a MSAT degree (total of 153 credit hours).

 The Master of Science in Athletic Training is for any student who has completed a bachelor’s degree in a field of study other than athletic training and has completed the prerequisite coursework, may apply directly to the two-year (67 credit hour) MSAT program.